Home

 DEFINING CARDIOVASCULAR FITNESS

-Cardiovascular fitness, also known as aerobic (means “with oxygen”) fitness or cardiorespiratory fitness (including the lungs) describes the ability of the heart, lungs, and blood vessels to deliver an adequate supply of oxygen to exercising muscles.
-Blood must flow from the heart through blood vessels (vascular) to the lungs to pick up oxygen that can be delivered to exercising muscles.
+Cardiovascular Fitness, also known as aerobic (means "with oxygen") fitness or cardiorespiratory fitness (including the lungs) describes the ability of the heart, lungs, and blood vessels to deliver an adequate supply of oxygen to exercising muscles.
+Blood must flow from the heart through blood vessels (vascular) to the lungs to pick up oxygen that can be delivered to the exercising muscles.

-Cardiovascular endurance simply means the ability of the cardiorespiratory system to deliver adequate oxygen to exercising muscles for a prolonged period of time.
+Cardiovascular Endurance simply means the ability of the cardiorespiratory system to deliver adequate oxygen to exercising muscles for a prolonged period of time.

 We improve our cardio endurance by performing cardio or aerobic exercise, which may be defined as any activity that utilizes your large muscle groups in a rhythmic fashion and gets your heart rate up into your target heart rate zone.